fauziyyanura/travel-landing-app/README.md

-# Travel website
+# Travel website mobile view and desktop view
 Welcome to the Travel Website project!
-This repository contains the mobile view implementation of our travel website, designed with HTML and CSS to provide a visually appealing and user-friendly experience for travelers planning their next adventure.
+This repository contains the mobile and desktop view implementation of our travel website, designed with HTML and CSS to provide a visually appealing and user-friendly experience for travelers planning their next adventure.

 ## Table of Contents